Oct 17, 2024

 Olympus EM1 III with Lumix 35 - 100mm f2.8 lens.
 ISO200, f5.6, 1/400.
 This is an amazing lens.

-Why did Olympus use the 4:3 ratio?
-The 4:3 ratio fills the sensor's image circle more efficiently than the older 3:2 ratio.
-This enabled Olympus to design high-efficiency Zuiko lenses with 90-degree entry angles (photons) onto the Live MOS sensor.
-The Olympus engineers created a new format that would continue to benefit from design and future Optical and Quantum Efficiency improvements.
+Why did Olympus select the 4:3 ratio?
+The 4:3 ratio fills the sensor's image circle more efficiently than the older 3:2 film format.
+This enabled Olympus to design high-efficiency Zuiko lenses with a 90-degree entry angle to the Live MOS sensor.
+The Olympus engineers created a new digital format that meets the future needs of high-sensitivity sensors (Higher Optical and Quantum efficiencies).

 What are the benefits of Olympus (Zuiko) M43 lenses?
 Study this info.